SmartBear/cucumber-jvm-zephyr-xml/README.md

 ## Release process

+* Update the version number in `pom.xml`.
-Update `CHANGELOG.md` to reflect the changes since the previous release.
+* Update `CHANGELOG.md` to reflect the changes since the previous release.
+* Commit your files.

 Contact somebody fro the Cucumber Open core team to get access to secrets.